niuers/python/iterators and generators.md

   * List, dict, and set comprehensions
   * Tuple unpacking
   * Unpacking actual parameters with * in function calls

+* The integration of the Iterator pattern in the semantics of Python is a prime example of how design patterns are not equally applicable in all programming languages.
+  * In Python, a classic iterator implemented “by hand” has no practical use, except as a didactic example.

 # The `iter` function
 ## How does Iter function Work?